Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 What are the best pivot options for Piltover / Targon / Defender / Arcanist / Huntress / Caretaker?

-Piltover / Targon / Defender / Arcanist / Huntress / Caretaker is moderately flexible with 2 pivot options available.
+Piltover / Targon / Defender / Arcanist / Huntress / Caretaker is committed composition with few pivot options - decide early if contested.
 The best pivot options share key units like Taric and Nidalee .
 If you're contested, look at similar compositions that use these same champions with different supporting units.

 When should I pivot away from Piltover / Targon / Defender / Arcanist / Huntress / Caretaker?

 You should consider pivoting away from Piltover / Targon / Defender / Arcanist / Huntress / Caretaker if: (1) you see 2+ players contesting your key units in the early game, (2) you're not hitting your core champions by stage 3-2, or (3) you find stronger units for an alternative comp.
-The best pivot is Defender / Huntress with a 75.5% win rate.
+The best pivot is Caretaker / Defender with a 77.6% win rate.
 Scout your lobby at stage 2-1 and 3-2 to decide.
-Check the Pivot Suggestions section above for 2 alternative compositions.
+Check the Pivot Suggestions section above for 1 alternative compositions.